Don’t Tread on Me

 6. Low back-Facet & Sacroiliac irritation

-Choosing a Shoe Right for You
+Choosing the Right Shoes for You

 1. Maximally cushioned shoe

-2. Neutral of typical cushioned shoe
+2. Neutral of a typical cushioned shoe

 3. Minimalist shoe

-In the case of running, we may want to consider a shoe with a typical or maximal cushioned support depending on the individual’s foot shape and ground strike particularly if you are a heel striker.
+In the case of running, we may want to consider a shoe with a typical or maximal cushioned support, depending on the individual’s foot shape and ground strike, particularly if you are a heel striker.
 A maximal shoe has quite large midfoot support with a slight slope towards the toe.
-And although this shoe may seem like a good option for running the evidence is mixed and minimal.
-The idea is they reduce forces through the foot and achilles but still seem to aggravate what they are helping along with the knee.
+And although this shoe may seem like a good option for running, the evidence is mixed and minimal.
+The idea is they reduce forces through the foot and Achilles but still seem to aggravate what they are helping, along with the knee.
 My advice would be to start on a typical/neutral running shoe first before jumping to a maximal.

 1. Shoe manufacturer